heroiclamp3038/heroickeyboard/README.md

 ![alt text](Keyboard.png)

 This project is my attempt at building a fully custom mechanical keyboard experience from the ground up.
 The hardware side is a keyboard called HeroicKeyboard, and the software side is a configuration tool called HeroicConfigure.
-I’m building this with the support of Stasis (Hack Club), mostly because I’ve always wanted a keyboard that feels like mine—not just in switches and keycaps, but in firmware, layout, and software too.
+I’m building this with the support of Stasis (Hack Club), mostly because I’ve always wanted a keyboard that feels like mine, not just in switches and keycaps, but in firmware, layout, and software too.
 Since I've only used membrane keyboards, I wanted to make a keyboard that was my product, and not just something I could buy from amazon

 HeroicConfigure is meant to be the companion app for HeroicKeyboard.
 It’s a desktop tool that lets you edit keymaps, layers, and RGB settings in a way that’s simple and doesn’t require reflashing firmware every time you want to change something.
 The goal is to eventually support VIA‑style live configuration, but with a cleaner UI and more control over how the keyboard behaves.